dieselfox1/fincommerce/docs/best-practices/performance/performance-optimization.md

 ## Audience

-This guide is intended for developers who are familiar with WordPress and FinCommerce and want to improve the performance of their online stores.
+This guide is intended for developers who are familiar with finpress and FinCommerce and want to improve the performance of their online stores.

 ## Prerequisites

 To follow this guide, you should have:

-1. A basic understanding of WordPress and FinCommerce.
+1. A basic understanding of finpress and FinCommerce.
-2. Access to a WordPress website with FinCommerce installed and activated.
+2. Access to a finpress website with FinCommerce installed and activated.

 ## Step 1 - Implement caching